 Fact: Sexual assault is any unwanted sexual contact obtained without consent through coercion, intimidation, the use of force or threats, choosing to disregard someone’s “No”, not respecting someone’s personal boundaries, and not checking in or confirming consent.

 Fact: Just because someone has accepted money or an exchange for a particular sexual act does not mean they have consented to further sexual acts.
 A sex worker, just like anyone else, always has the right to say no and can retract their consent at any time.
 Additionally, consent can never be implied or obtained through threats or intimidation.

 Fact: People with disabilities have a higher risk than average of experiencing sexual violence, especially women.
 Those who live with activity limitations are over two times more likely to be victims of sexual assault than those who are able-bodied.

-If we allow transgender and gender non-conforming people to use whichever bathroom they feel safest in, sexual assault in bathrooms will increase.
+Allowing transgender and gender non-conforming people to use whichever bathroom they feel safest in does not result in an increase in sexual assault in bathrooms.